hdwivedi1193/notify_system/README.md

 http://localhost:8000

+### 9. Demo Admin Credentials

+For demo purposes, you can log in with the following admin credentials:

+Email: admin@example.com

+Password: password

 ## Additional Information

 - **Notification Settings**: Users can toggle on-screen notifications on/off.
 If notifications are switched off, the counter will be hidden from the dashboard, but users can still view unread notifications by clicking the notification icon.